 Learn best practices for data visualization and new libraries for making Nature-quality figures.

 Learn the tools, packages, or libraries from some of the hottest topics in biological data science.

-The Bio-Data Club is hosted by the Biostatistics and Bioinformatics Shared Resource (BBSR) and organized by Paul Stewart, PhD (Bioinformatics Staff Scientist) and Richie Reich, PhD (BBSR Manager).
+The Bio-Data Club is hosted by the Biostatistics and Bioinformatics Shared Resource (BBSR) and organized by Paul Stewart, PhD (Senior Bioinformatics Staff Scientist); Richie Reich, PhD (BBSR Manager); and Jordan Creed, MPH (Research Data Analyst).
 Want to volunteer to give a workshop or lead a discussion at the next Club meeting?
 Have a suggestion to make the Club even better?
 Have other questions or comments?
 Please feel free to contact us using the email addresses below.

 Funding for the Bio-Data Club is generously provided by the R Consortium through R User Group and Small Conference Support Program.